1YaswantH1/Surveillance_Restoration_System/frame-enhancement/README.md

 #### 1.Aim

- Aim - To make any image a professional-grade photo/camera
+ Aim - To make any make the footage enhanced by removing noise and enhancing the the footage through GAN models

 #### 2. Prerequisites